KylePiira/cs326-final-epsilon/docs/ideas.md

 ## Important Components

 For the purpose of tracking stock performance in user profiles we will use the [iexcloud](https://www.iexcloud.io/) API which offers a generous free tier.
-Other then that we don't have any external dependencies.
+Other than that we don't have any external dependencies.

 We will need to use a Node JS server and database to user accounts, stories, comments, and profiles.